Bunnings: marketplace guide

 Working with discounts

-- To set up a discount, you must map the Discount price, Discount start date, and Discount end date attributes.
+- To set up a discount, map the Discount price, Discount start date, and Discount end date attributes.
 If you want to set a permanent discount, map the Discount end date attribute with a date in the far future instead of leaving it unmapped.
 Otherwise, the offer is not exported, and errors are shown on the Validation and feedback tab.

 - The discounted price is only exported if it is lower than the base price.